sandra-sanj/restaurant-website/readme.md

 A full-stack web application for a Mexican restaurant featuring online ordering, menu-management, admin dashboards, and multilingual support (Finnish/English).

+## Table of Contents

+- What this Project Does
+- Why this Project is Useful
+- Application Features
+- Technologies Used
+- Install, initialize, develop and launch project
+- Links
+- Testing Instructions

 ## What this Project Does

 Taqueria 21 is a comprehensive restaurant management and ordering system that allows: